 I got through without mishap but I really question the wisdom of my being out here so early in the season.
 I talked with a thru hiker this evening while gathering water at a stream, and asked about the snow south of Etna.
 He said there is one spot where the snow field goes on for a quarter mile.
 Holy frijoles.
 Whether or not this is accurate, I don’t know.
 But dang.

 Just as I was pulling into my chosen campsite for tonight it started to sprinkle.
-I managed to get my hammock and tarp up before it started raining however there is no picture of le hammock tonight.
+I managed to get my hammock and tarp up before it started raining so there is no picture of le hammock tonight.
 It’s burr cold and the wind is blowing up a storm.
 That rain event that was supposed to get here tomorrow?
 Well it came today.
 Maybe it’ll blow itself out overnight.
 I hope so as I have a 13.5 mile day planned for tomorrow.

 Might have to wear earplugs tonight as the wind is blowing something fierce.